VMware (NYSE:VMW) Issues FY 2023 Earnings Guidance

 VMware (NYSE:VMW – Get Rating) updated its FY 2023 earnings guidance on Friday.
 The company provided EPS guidance of $6.970-$6.970 for the period, compared to the Thomson Reuters consensus EPS estimate of $7.290.
 The company issued revenue guidance of $13.75 billion-$13.75 billion, compared to the consensus revenue estimate of $13.86 billion.VMware also updated its Q1 2023 guidance to $1.560-$1.560 EPS.

-A number of equities analysts have issued reports on the stock.
-Stifel Nicolaus reduced their price target on shares of VMware from $160.00 to $135.00 and set a buy rating for the company in a research report on Friday, February 25th.
-Macquarie started coverage on shares of VMware in a report on Friday, January 21st.
-They set an outperform rating and a $157.00 target price for the company.
-The Goldman Sachs Group cut their target price on shares of VMware from $136.00 to $119.00 and set a neutral rating for the company in a report on Friday, February 25th.
-Monness Crespi & Hardt raised shares of VMware from a neutral rating to a buy rating and set a $153.00 target price for the company in a report on Thursday, January 13th.
-Finally, TheStreet lowered shares of VMware from a b rating to a c+ rating in a report on Thursday, November 18th.
-Nine analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has an average rating of Buy and an average price target of $143.77.
+Several research firms recently commented on VMW.
+KeyCorp began coverage on shares of VMware in a research report on Tuesday, January 18th.
+They set an overweight rating and a $164.00 target price on the stock.
+JPMorgan Chase & Co. dropped their price target on shares of VMware from $160.00 to $115.00 and set an overweight rating on the stock in a research report on Friday, February 25th.
+Credit Suisse Group decreased their price objective on shares of VMware from $175.00 to $170.00 and set an outperform rating for the company in a research report on Friday, February 25th.
+Cross Research dropped their target price on shares of VMware from $165.00 to $140.00 and set a buy rating on the stock in a report on Friday, February 25th.
+Finally, Macquarie assumed coverage on shares of VMware in a report on Friday, January 21st.
+They issued an outperform rating and a $157.00 target price on the stock.
+Nine research analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the stock.
+According to MarketBeat.com, the stock currently has a consensus rating of Buy and an average target price of $143.77.

 In related news, EVP Amy Fliegelman Olli sold 6,260 shares of the company’s stock in a transaction that occurred on Wednesday, January 12th.
 The shares were sold at an average price of $125.00, for a total transaction of $782,500.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-27.80% of the stock is currently owned by corporate insiders.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Corporate insiders own 27.80% of the company’s stock.

-Institutional investors and hedge funds have recently made changes to their positions in the stock.
-Tobam boosted its holdings in shares of VMware by 111.3% in the fourth quarter.
-Tobam now owns 674 shares of the virtualization software provider’s stock valued at $78,000 after acquiring an additional 355 shares during the period.
-Synovus Financial Corp acquired a new stake in shares of VMware in the fourth quarter valued at approximately $202,000.
-Toroso Investments LLC acquired a new stake in shares of VMware in the fourth quarter valued at approximately $222,000.
-SkyView Investment Advisors LLC acquired a new stake in shares of VMware in the fourth quarter valued at approximately $253,000.
-Finally, Integrated Wealth Concepts LLC acquired a new stake in shares of VMware in the fourth quarter valued at approximately $280,000.
-67.43% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently bought and sold shares of the business.
+Morgan Stanley increased its holdings in shares of VMware by 38.4% in the second quarter.
+Morgan Stanley now owns 482,318 shares of the virtualization software provider’s stock worth $77,157,000 after purchasing an additional 133,792 shares during the period.
+Parametric Portfolio Associates LLC increased its holdings in shares of VMware by 138.3% in the fourth quarter.
+Parametric Portfolio Associates LLC now owns 398,273 shares of the virtualization software provider’s stock worth $46,152,000 after purchasing an additional 231,146 shares during the period.
+California State Teachers Retirement System increased its holdings in shares of VMware by 169.2% in the fourth quarter.
+California State Teachers Retirement System now owns 385,037 shares of the virtualization software provider’s stock worth $44,618,000 after purchasing an additional 242,017 shares during the period.
+Allianz Asset Management GmbH increased its holdings in shares of VMware by 1,158.5% in the fourth quarter.
+Allianz Asset Management GmbH now owns 223,582 shares of the virtualization software provider’s stock worth $25,909,000 after purchasing an additional 205,816 shares during the period.
+Finally, Thrivent Financial for Lutherans increased its holdings in shares of VMware by 2.3% in the fourth quarter.
+Thrivent Financial for Lutherans now owns 164,277 shares of the virtualization software provider’s stock worth $19,347,000 after purchasing an additional 3,664 shares during the period.
+Institutional investors and hedge funds own 67.43% of the company’s stock.

 About VMware (Get Rating)